Photo Retouching The Fine Details, Surveying The Moor

 I was asked recently to help out a neighbour with some images for a new business venture she was setting up.

-The main image needed was a portrait of her with her dog Barney and I had the perfect location in mind that I had found only a week previously.
+The main image needed to be a portrait of her with her dog Barney and I had the perfect location in mind that I had found only a week previously.

 I very quickly spotted the potential of the scene unfolding and fired off half a dozen frames before he climbed down and the moment was gone.